bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 > #### Note
 > We recommend that you document your connection option codes for API users who wish to connect your carrier.

-API users can then define and enable a shipping method for your carrier using the [Create a shipping method](/api-reference/store-management/shipping-api/shipping-method/createashippingmethod) endpoint.
-In the request, API users will send values for your app's settings options.
-They can enable multiple real-time shipping methods for your carrier app in any shipping zone.
+API users can then define and enable a shipping method for your carrier in one or more shipping zones by using the [Create a shipping method](/api-reference/store-management/shipping-api/shipping-method/createashippingmethod) endpoint.
+In the request, API users will send values for your app's settings options which help determine the rates that your app sends to BigCommerce when BigCommerce requests a quote.
 For more info on how API users will use your carrier, see the [Use a Real-Time Carrier](/api-docs/store-management/shipping/use-real-time-carrier) article.

 <!-- theme:info  -->
 > #### Note